-Sexual misconduct, including sexual harassment, sexual assault, sexual exploitation, domestic and dating violence, and stalking are violations of EP 1.204.
+Sexual harassment: sexual assault, domestic and dating violence, and stalking are violations of Interim EP 1.204.
 A number of federal laws and regulations, including Title IX, the Violence Against Women Act, and the Clery Act mandate how institutions respond to such allegations.
 Many types of sexual misconduct also constitute violations of Hawai'i law.